 One of the frequently asked questions in the flexo printing world is “What image carrier is best for me?”
 The truth is, there is no easy answer.

-The best, or ideal, image carrier largely depends on a number of factors.
+The best, or ideal, image carrier largely depends on several factors.

 We’ve outlined the key considerations for choosing between two of the most popular image carriers, elastomer sleeves, and photopolymer plates, to help explain the factors you should be considering.